Course Description -

 The following include but are not limited to topic areas to be discussed:

-The third day of course will cover more complex issues in research investigations and clinical trials.
+The final sections of the course will cover more complex issues in research investigations and clinical trials.
 Topics will include:

 Who Should Attend

-This three-day biostatistics certification course is designed as an introduction to the statistical principles that form the basis for the design and analysis of research investigations in pharmaceutical and medical device studies.
+This 20 hour biostatistics course is designed as an introduction to the statistical principles that form the basis for the design and analysis of research investigations in pharmaceutical and medical device studies.
 The focus of topics will benefit individuals within the pharmaceutical, biotech and device industries including R&D managers, medical investigators, basic and clinical research scientists, clinical research associates and those involved in regulatory affairs.

 The course will concentrate on the philosophy and understanding of the statistical principles required in conducting sound scientific investigations with an interdisciplinary approach to trial design and analysis.
 It includes discussion of the topics one considers in the Statistical Analysis Plan (SAP).
 It will not simply present statistical formulae.
 Thus, the lectures are oriented toward professionals having little or no formal training in statistics or mathematics.